linux-china/reactive-grpc-spring-boot-starter/README.md

 }
 ```

-* Start you Spring application and use evans to test service
+* Start you Spring application and use Evans to test service

 ```
 $ evans src/test/proto/greeter.proto